 The easiest way to get UTM Parameters into Nutshell CRM

-Identify which marketing channel attracts future leads, opportunities & customers by tracking UTM parameters in Nutshell CRM
+Identify which marketing channels are attracting your leads, opportunities & customers by tracking UTM parameters in Nutshell CRM

 4 steps for capturing UTM parameters in Nutshell CRM